smartcontractkit/external-initiator/README.md

   external-initiator [endpoint configs] [flags]

 Flags:
-      --chainlinkurl string       The URL of the Chainlink Core Service (default "localhost:6688") --ci_accesskey string       The External Initiator access key, used for traffic flowing from Chainlink to this Service --ci_secret string          The External Initiator secret, used for traffic flowing from Chainlink to this Service --cl_retry_attempts uint    The maximum number of attempts that will be made for job run triggers (default 3) --cl_retry_delay duration   The delay between attempts for job run triggers (default 1s) --cl_timeout duration       The timeout for job run triggers to the Chainlink node (default 5s) --databaseurl string        DatabaseURL configures the URL for external initiator to connect to.
+      --chainlinkurl string         The URL of the Chainlink Core Service (default "localhost:6688") --ci_accesskey string         The External Initiator access key, used for traffic flowing from Chainlink to this Service
+      --ci_secret string            The External Initiator secret, used for traffic flowing from Chainlink to this Service --cl_retry_attempts uint      The maximum number of attempts that will be made for job run triggers (default 3) --cl_retry_delay duration     The delay between attempts for job run triggers (default 1s) --cl_timeout duration         The timeout for job run triggers to the Chainlink node (default 5s) --databaseurl string          DatabaseURL configures the URL for external initiator to connect to.
 This must be a properly formatted URL, with a valid scheme (postgres://). (default "postgresql://postgres:password@localhost:5432/ei?sslmode=disable")
   -h, --help                        help for external-initiator
-      --ic_accesskey string       The Chainlink access key, used for traffic flowing from this Service to Chainlink --ic_secret string          The Chainlink secret, used for traffic flowing from this Service to Chainlink --mock                      Set to true if the External Initiator should expect mock events from the blockchains
+      --ic_accesskey string         The Chainlink access key, used for traffic flowing from this Service to Chainlink --ic_secret string            The Chainlink secret, used for traffic flowing from this Service to Chainlink --keeper_block_cooldown int   Number of blocks to cool down before triggering a new run for a Keeper job (default 3) --mock                        Set to true if the External Initiator should expect mock events from the blockchains
 ```

 ### Supply Endpoint configs via HTTP